Welcome to a Life-Giving Approach:

 An introduction to the ideas that nurture the whole person—mind, body, and soul.

-A Charlotte Mason Education offers a rich and meaningful approach to learning that emphasizes timeless principles and lasting connections.
-Rooted in Charlotte Mason’s teaching that children are born persons—fully capable of thought, understanding, and moral development.
-Her philosophy integrates the physical, intellectual, and spiritual aspects of education.
+A Charlotte Mason education offers a rich and meaningful approach to learning, built on timeless principles and deep connections.
+Central to her philosophy is the belief that children are born persons—fully capable of thought, understanding, and relationship with God.
+Her approach integrates the physical, intellectual, and spiritual aspects of education, recognizing that true learning shapes both the mind and the soul.
 This page will guide you through her enduring ideas and why they continue to inspire today.

 Who was Charlotte Mason?